 The course is taught using a combination of lectures, seminars and online.
-Materials are made available via the internet.
+Materials are made available via Succeed.

-The attendance requirement for most modules is two days per module, with all course materials available online in advance.
+The attendance requirement for most modules is equivalent to four half days per module, with all course materials available online in advance.

 This will be provided on enrolment for the course.

 The timetable below is a typical example, but your own timetable may be different.